Stochastic compressible Navier-Stokes equations under location uncertainty and their approximations for ocean modelling: Stochastic Reynolds transport theorem

 \section{Stochastic Reynolds transport theorem}

-The transport of conserved quantities subject to a stochastic \mgt{displacement of fluid parcels} is described by the stochastic Reynolds transport theorem (SRTT) introduced in \cite{memin2014}.
-When stochastic source terms are involved in the budget, additional covariation terms have to be taken into account \citep{resseguier2017b}.
-In the present section, we briefly present the modelling under location uncertainty, and we rewrite the SRTT with stochastic source terms in a convenient form for further developments.
+The transport of conserved quantities under stochastic displacement of fluid parcels is described by the stochastic Reynolds transport theorem (SRTT), introduced in \cite{memin2014}.
+When stochastic source terms are included in the budget, additional correction terms associated with stochastic fluctuations (quadratic variation) must be taken into account \citep{resseguier2017e}.
+In this section, we briefly present the modelling framework under location uncertainty and rewrite the SRTT with stochastic source terms in a form suitable for subsequent developments.